-Defines a generalized comparison method that a value type or class implements to create a type-specific comparison method for ordering instances.
+Defines a generalized comparison method that a value type or class implements to create a type-specific comparison method for ordering or sorting its instances.

 Assembly: mscorlib (in mscorlib.dll)

 The type of object to compare.